 Preserving Your Jaw Bone after Extraction

 Removal of teeth is sometimes necessary.
 The bone that holds the tooth in place (the socket) is often damaged by disease and/or infection resulting in deformity of the jaw after the tooth is extracted.
-This problem can be avoided by enhancing the socket at the time of extraction or shortly thereafter.
+This problem can be avoided by enhancing the bony socket at the time of extraction.
 If not properly addressed, the surrounding bone and gums can shrink and recede very quickly after the extraction resulting in unsightly defects and collapse of the lips, and cheeks.

 Several techniques can be used to preserve the bone and minimize bone loss after an extraction.
 In one common method, the tooth is removed and the socket is filled with bone.
 It is then covered with gum, artificial membrane, and/or tissue stimulating proteins to encourage your body’s natural ability to repair the socket.
 With this method, the socket heals eliminating the vast majority of the shrinkage and collapse of surrounding gum and facial tissues.
 The newly formed bone in the socket also provides a foundation for an implant to replace the tooth.
 If your dentist has recommended tooth removal, be sure to ask if socket preservation is necessary.
 This is particularly important if you are planning on replacing the front teeth.